Fulbright Scholar-in-Residence Program

 Richard F. Johnson is Professor of English and Humanities, and the Director of the Office of International Education at Harper College.
 As Director of International Education, he oversees the college’s Global Focus initiative, study abroad program, campus programming, faculty development, and the graduation Global Scholars Distinction.
 The son of a career diplomat, Rich grew up in Yugoslavia, Bulgaria, Romania, and Brazil.
 He attended the School of Foreign Service at Georgetown University before serving with the U.S. Peace Corps in Burkina Faso.
 In his academic career, Rich received a PhD in medieval studies and has published extensively on Anglo-Saxon hagiography, including Saint Michael the Archangel in Medieval English Legend (Boydell & Brewer, 2005).
 An aficionado of bluegrass music, Rich also plays the 5-string banjo.

-Dr. Johnson has hosted two Fulbright Scholars-in-Residence from Uganda (2015-2016) and Costa Rica (2018-2019) at Harper College, an HBCU and community college.
+Dr. Johnson has hosted two Fulbright Scholars-in-Residence from Uganda (2015-2016) and Costa Rica (2018-2019) at Harper College, a community college.

 Vilma Fuentes – Santa Fe College (Gainesville, FL)